visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

-Another role of the primary is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the primary is currently managing or those left undone from previous weeks.
-For example, if an incident reveals incorrect or missing documentation, the primary should work to fix such issues within his/her week.
-As a rule of thumb, low-hanging fruit is considered to be anything that primary believes is fixable within a half-day's (4 hours) worth of effort.
+Another role of the primary is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the primary is currently managing or those from the backlog.
+As a rule of thumb, low-hanging fruit is considered to be anything that the primary believes is fixable within a half-day's (4 hours) worth of effort.
 When there are many such tasks in the system to work on, the primary is free to use his/her judgement to decide which are most productive to address.

 When primary has challenges with any of the paths to resolution above, s/he should feel free to engage other developers with help.
 But primary should first